ThePerfectLegend/NatlexWeather/README.md

 ## Technologies & Functionality

 - Project uses MVVM Architecture with additional layers between Model and Views.
 API request created in independent network layer of class `NetworkingManager` and using in different `WeatherDataService` and `GeocodingDataService`.
 - `WeatherDataService` and `GeocodingDataService` connected with ViewModel by `@Publisher` and `@Subcribers` pattern from `Combine` framework.
 It allows to keep data actual condition.
 - User can give access to location and get current weather.
 For getting user location used `LocationManager` build on `CoreLocation` framework.
 - User can search city and add it to portfolio.
-All portfolio data saves in `CoreData`.
+The temperature and location details is parsed from the API response, stored in `CoreData`.
+- User can switch for toggling between Celsius and Fahrenheit.
 - In `WeatherDetailView` created line chart by `Charts`.
 Downloaded data is filtered by days, using the last response for each day.
 User can apply custom filter for weather by dates.